MP 10x4.3x4 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these devices can hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these products are able to hinder the diagnostic process after entering the body.

 Neodymium magnets should not be near people with pacemakers.